jitpaul/WinBash/README.md

-Winbash is a bash based In-Memory File System in C++ for Windows.
+Winbash is a bash based In-Memory File System for Windows.
 User can specify max heap-memory-size to prevent dynamic growth and subsequent program crash.
 Default file-block-size is 100bytes and default heap-memory-size is 10000bytes.
 Winbash can be saved to disk for later use.
 Saved content can be mounted back to Winbash